OctopusDeploy/blog/blog/2021-10/rollback-strategies/index.md

 # Rolling forward or rolling back

 Not all releases can and should be rolled back.
 The scenarios above mention a fix is hours or days away.
-In many cases, rolling forward is typically less risky and time-consuming.
+Often, rolling forward is less risky and time-consuming.
 A minor fix can be easier to test and deploy than rolling back a major release.

 Here are some typical reasons why we recommend rolling forward: